robclu/tensor/README.md

 # Compiling

+To build the test suite which is provided with the library you will need two things installed: The boost libraries and the CUDA SDK (although this is nor currently necessary - see below)

+## Boost

+## CUDA

+## Install

 A makefile is provided in the include directory which builds the test suite.

 Simply issuing ```make release``` from the ```include`` directory will make the test suite.